SaaS or Software-as-a-Service has grown ever more popular over the past few years but is it here to stay?

-Jump back just over 10 years ago to when Apple launched its iPhone, the financial crisis was in full swing and Britney Spears shaved her head (still weird to this day), SaaS was a term that was barely used, or even understood.
+Jump back just over 10 years ago to when Apple launched its iPhone and the financial crisis was in full swing, SaaS was a term that was barely used, or even understood.

 Today, most people will know that SaaS stands for ‘Software-as-a-Service’.
 The supply of software, usually on a subscription basis over the Internet, where you have no need to install or update software.
 Think Hotmail, Mailchimp, Salesforce and more.

 The chances are you already use some SaaS at least once a day and have done for years.

 Here are the reasons why SaaS has become so popular and why it is here to stay:

 Technology is an ever-improving process where web browsers, servers and development see vast improvements yearly.
 All these improvements make SaaS much more available to its users.
 From simple logins to accessing data on multiple devices, SaaS will become even more accessible and integrated in the future.

 100mb internet connections are now a common occurrence even for residential properties – the same goes for businesses too.
 No longer does a business have to invest heavily on a Leased Line to guarantee performance in accessing their software, it can be done cheaply and with greater reliability and speed.

 For a growing business, the ability to quickly scale usage up and down without having to worry about spinning up new servers or adding storage is a key benefit.
 Scalability not only plays a key part in the strategic planning of a business but can of course also offer a competitive advantage.
 In an ever-fluctuating marketplace, SaaS helps organizations grow and shrink quickly.